xkeshav/template/.github/CONTRIBUTING.md

 ## Submitting an issue

-* The issue tracker is for issues.
+- The issue tracker is for issues.
 Use discussions for support
-* Search the issue tracker (including closed issues) before opening a new issue
+- Search the issue tracker (including closed issues) before opening a new issue
-* Ensure you’re using the latest version of our packages
+- Ensure you’re using the latest version of our packages
-* Use a clear and descriptive title
+- Use a clear and descriptive title
-* Include as much information as possible: steps to reproduce the issue, error message, version, operating system, etcetera
+- Include as much information as possible: steps to reproduce the issue, error message, version, operating system, etcetera
-* The more time you put into an issue, the better we will be able to help you
+- The more time you put into an issue, the better we will be able to help you
-* The best issue report is a  proper reproduction step to prove it
+- The best issue report is a proper reproduction step to prove it

 ## Development Process

 What is your development process?

+> [!Tip]
 > This project follows the basic git glow

+Check and follow [README][readme] file and run on your local.

 Talk about branches people should work on.
 Specifically, where is the starting point? `main`, `feature`, `hotfix` `task` etc.